 Please read this information prior to making a claim for the cost of veterinary fees from your insurer.
 The information applies to all companies currently providing equine insurance and does not relate to any specific insurer.
-Please read it carefully as soon as possible after deciding to make a claim and do not hesitate to ask your vet or Amy Chamberlin on 01508 558228 if you have any queries.
+Please read it carefully as soon as possible after deciding to make a claim and do not hesitate to ask your vet or Tracey Gooda on 01508 558228 if you have any queries.

 This information relates to insurance cover for the cost of veterinary fees and does not include information on "loss of use" or "mortality cover" claims.